-Located in the heavily forested Wakayama mountains, Mount Koya or Koyasan is an important religious destination in Kansai, as well as a popular tourist attraction.
+Located in the heavily forested Wakayama mountains, Mount Koyasan is an important religious destination in Kansai, as well as a popular tourist attraction.

 The cradle of Shingon Buddhism, it offers over 100 temples and pagodas to explore, as well as the mysterious Okunoin cemetery, where spirits are said to roam.
-Perfect for a day trip from Osaka, visitors also have the option to stay overnight in a temple lodging.
+Perfect for a day trip, visitors also have the option to stay overnight in a temple lodging.